Halochkin/CustomWebComponents/cssCustomPropertyChangedMixin/test/How to style slot.childNodes?.md

 ### Summary of usage regular CSS rules.
 Regular CSS rules apply directly to an element depending on its scope.
 You cannot directly style an element that is in the shadowDOM from the lightDOM and vice versa.
 ***
-## 2. ::slotted() CSS pseudo-element
+## 2. `::slotted()` CSS pseudo-element
-The :slotted() CSS pseudo-element represents any element that has been placed into a slot inside an HTML template.This only works when used inside CSS placed within a shadow DOM.
+The :slotted() CSS pseudo-element represents any element that has been placed into a slot inside an HTML template.
+This only works when used inside CSS placed within a shadow DOM.

 Despite the fact that the speed with which the elements of the slot is almost instantaneous-the human eye does not perceive the moment of applying the style to the slot element and therefore it seems that the